aarmey/CV/Biosketch.md

 ### Completed Research Support

+NCI Administrative Supplement \hfill 9/01/2020 – 8/30/2021
+Mechanistic Autoencoders for Patient-Specific Phosphoproteomic Models
+This project aims to integrate the machine learning concept of an autoencoder into a mechanistic model.
+This will be used to fit patient-derived phosphoproteomic data, to predict individualized responses to FLT3 inhibitors in AML.
+Role: Co-PI

+\vspace{12pt}
+Visterra, Inc.  \hfill  4/01/2019 – 5/31/2021
+Modeling the IL-2 pathway to engineer cell-selective signaling
+This project applies a binding and activation model of the common gamma chain receptor cytokines to identify engineered changes in ligand affinity that translate to changes in cell selectivity.
+Role: PI

+\vspace{12pt}
 UCLA Hellman Fellows Program  \hfill  7/01/2019 – 6/30/2020
 Engineering anti-tumor antibody combinations for more effective and less toxic therapies
 This project uses a binding model of IgG-FcγR engagement to predict combinations of anti-tumor antibodies that operate synergistically together.